-“Their leadership and commitment to client service is what makes them stand out.
-They work hard to understand not only the market and the business, but also their client’s place in the industry.”
+“Their leadership and commitment to client service are what makes them stand out.
+They work hard to understand not only the market and the business but also their client’s place in the industry.”

 – Chambers USA, 2019

 Bracewell has one of the world’s largest dedicated energy legal teams and has been at the forefront of developments and innovations related to renewable energy and sustainability.
-Solar, wind, biomass, hydropower and hydrogen — all are vital parts of the energy transition.
-These renewable sources — combined with carbon capture, energy storage, and environmental, social and governance (ESG) practices — involve complex legal, financial and regulatory issues that we are well positioned to address due to our depth and vast experience.
+Solar, wind, biomass, hydropower, and hydrogen development — all are vital parts of the energy transition.
+These renewable sources — combined with carbon capture, energy storage, and environmental, social, and governance (ESG) practices — involve complex legal, financial, and regulatory issues that we are well-positioned to address due to our depth and vast experience.